Noroff-FEU-Assignments/cross-course-project-Inamarie84/README.md

 ```
 ## Contributing

-If you have any suggestions that would improve this project, you can fork the repo and create a pull request.
+If you have any suggestions that would improve this project, please fork the repository and create a pull request.

 ## Contact